-During this seminar, students will process their field education experience:
+During this seminar, students will process their Field Education experience:

-- Biblically and theologically with the goal of seeking to understand how God's Word and personal calling intersect with the realities of ministry. - Corporately through class interaction about the Field Education experience. - Personally through self-reflection and evaluation.
+- Biblically and theologically with the goal of seeking to understand how God's Word and personal calling intersect with the realities of ministry. - Corporately through class interaction about the Field Education experience.\ - Personally through self-reflection and evaluation.

-( Students in the Hybrid program must register for the FE Seminar but they do not have class interaction like resident students.
-The requirements for Hybrid students are to: (1) complete the assignments listed below by the deadlines specified, (2) listen to audio recordings of weekly class interaction, and (3) respond to each recording with a comment on Canvas.)
+(\ Students in the Hybrid program must register for the FE Seminar like residential students.
+The requirements for Hybrid students are to: (1) complete the assignments listed below by the deadlines specified, (2) participate in the class live via Zoom or watch each week's Zoom recording, and (3) if unable to participate live via Zoom, respond to each recording with a comment on Canvas.)